Graduate Certificate in Applied Data Science: Frequently Asked Questions (FAQ)

 Q. I’m interested in the Graduate Certificate in Applied Data Science, and I’m a current UC Berkeley graduate student, but I have no knowledge of computer programming or statistics.
 What should I do to prepare before starting the Certificate requirements?

-A. We recommend that you take other courses or workshops in Python programming and in basic statistics.
-If you wish to take courses in these areas from the School of Information, we recommend INFO 206A and INFO 206B for learning Python programming basics, INFO 271B for learning statistical methods, and INFO 298: Group Studies: Intro to Data Science for statistics and conceptual understanding of data science techniques.
+A. We recommend that you take courses or workshops in Python programming and in basic statistics.
+Students can search classes.berkeley.edu to find introduction to programming courses; consult your departmental advisor for recommendations in your field.
+Workshops offered by campus units such as the D-Lab may also be helpful.
 These courses don’t count toward the Certificate, but will help prepare you for it.
-There are many other excellent courses on these topics in other departments as well; consult your departmental advisor for recommendations in your field.
-Workshops offered by campus units such as the D-Lab may also be helpful.
 We also recommend you plan which courses you will use to fulfill the certificate requirements, then check the prerequisites of those specific courses and design a plan to meet them.

 Q. What if I am in a one-year master’s program?
 Are there any special considerations for me with respect to the Certificate in Applied Data Science?

 A. If your master’s program is a one-year program, and you wish to pursue the Graduate Certificate in Applied Data Science, then you will need to plan carefully to ensure you can take all three courses and meet relevant prerequisites.
-Start by connecting with your major adviser to determine the best schedule for you.
+Start by connecting with your program advisor to determine the best schedule for you.

-A. We plan to offer this course in both fall and spring semesters.
+A. We offer this course in both fall and spring semesters.

 Q. How much does the Graduate Certificate in Applied Data Science cost?